kanaria69/Mainecoco/README.md

-## Why don't eggs tell jokes?
-They'd crack each other up
+## Why did the worker get fired from the orange juice factory?
+Lack of concentration.